 Options for consolidating your retirement accounts

 If you’ve changed jobs a few times, you may have workplace retirement accounts in multiple locations.
-It can be hard to monitor your goals when you have several accounts.
+It can be hard to monitor your progress when you have several accounts.
 Have you considered rolling them into an IRA or into your current employer’s plan?
 Having one account can make your life simpler.
 But which should you choose?

 The best choice is the one that's right for you